tpatki/flux-multi-cluster-utilities/README.md

 ```
 The `delegate.so` plugin will be installed in `<install-path>/lib/flux/job-manager/plugins/`.

-If no `<install-path>` is specified, it is installed in `flux-multi-cluster-utilities/src/job-manager/plugins/.libs`.
+If an `<install-path>` is specified, it is also installed in `flux-multi-cluster-utilities/src/job-manager/plugins/.libs`.

 ### Loading a JobTap Plugin
-The plugin can be loaded with the command:
+The plugin can be loaded with the command below.
+Note that an absolute path needs to be specified here.
-`flux jobtap load <path-to-plugin>/delegate.so`
+`flux jobtap load $(realpath path/to/plugin/delegate.so)`

 ### Interactive Testing on Peer-to-Peer Flux Instances